SIBLING RIVALRY PRESS

 PAPER DOLLS by KAITLIN HSU

 Kaitlin Hsu 徐欣 (she/她) is a 2025 Lambda Literary Fellow and 2024 Margins Fellow at the Asian American Writers’ Workshop.
 Her work can be found in or is forthcoming from A Public Space, Poet Lore, Peach Mag, and more.
 She has also received support from Brooklyn Poets, Tin House, the Mendocino Coast Writers Conference, and genARTS Silicon Valley.
 She currently works at Kaya Press as an associate editor and freelances as a crossword constructor.
 Find her on Instagram as @kaitlinhsu or on X as @hsuperemo.
-Look for her chapbook, Paper Dolls, in September 2026.
+Look for her chapbook, Paper Dolls.

 BRIDGES SERIES #3: